Ptujec/LaunchBar/LB-Repo-Updates/README.md

 This should make keeping up with updates for actions that are shared in GitHub repos a little easier.

+## Testing

+Feel free to use my [Test Repo](https://github.com/Ptujec/LaunchBar-Test-Repo) to play with this.

 ## Download

 [Click here](https://github.com/Ptujec/LaunchBar/archive/refs/heads/master.zip) to download this LaunchBar action along with all the others.
 Or [clone](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository) this repository.